 Once again, congratulations from our staff and thank you for being part of our promotion.

-How to Spot that This Letter Is a Sweepstakes Check Scam:
+Signs that This Letter Is a Sweepstakes Check Scam

 Although this letter may seem convincing at first, there are some clear signs that this is a scam and not a legitimate win notice.
 By paying attention to them, you can learn how to spot any scams that you receive and avoid losing any money.

 This letter is more subtle than some sweepstakes scams.
 It included the recipient's actual name (probably purchased from a mail-order list) and is relatively free of typos, except for some minor grammatical issues and strange spacing.